mangushev/inventory_management/README.md

 1. Download Instacart dataset

+this just what instacart asks to put.

+“The Instacart Online Grocery Shopping Dataset 2017”, Accessed from https://www.instacart.com/datasets/grocery-shopping-2017 on Retrieved 08-2018

+please follow papers, dataset is available as part of Kaggle competition at https://www.kaggle.com/c/instacart-market-basket-analysis/data

 2. Prepare tfrecords train and test data

 python prepare_data.py

 There problem with this data, it is hard to make is reasonably even.
 Starting date of customer shopping sequence is random, but aligned with day of week.
-Next dates are calculated as per days between shopping.
-Randon it taken from an interval.
-Once these dates are taken, over volume of all shopping reaches some maximum and then does down.
-So this how training data looks.
-I selected some grocery items from products list.
+Next dates are calculated iusing days between shopping.
+Random date is picked from an dates interval.
+Once all these dates are calculated, volume of all shopping reaches some maximum and then does down.
+This is how training data looks like.
+I selected grocery only items from products list.

-3. Train
+3. Training

 When training see critic and actor and reward convergence.
-Also, at the end actor average should be close to the sales 0.1 == 0.1
+Also, at the end, replenishment average should be close to the sales 0.1 == 0.1

 python training.py --batch_size=1024 --waste=0.05 --action=TRAIN --train_episodes=20000 --output_dir checkpoints

 I consider waste should be 10% per day so 0.025 per timeinterval (just tried 0.05 here)

 4. Evaluation

 I did't evaluate.
-But see this output: there shouldn't be stockouts or overstocks and inventory should be as low.
+But see this output: there shouldn't be stockouts or overstocks and inventory should be as low ax possible.

 ![output sample](samples/curves/data_prep_cell_12_output_0.png "Sample inventory and replenishment dynamics")